sirosfoundation/web-wallet-selector/API_REFERENCE.md

 # API Reference

-Complete API reference for the Digital Credentials Wallet Selector extension.
+Complete API reference for the Web Wallet Selector extension.

 ## Table of Contents